ms801525/Quote-of-the-Times/README.md

 CSS: Styling and layout

-JavaScript: Handling user interaction and fetching quotes from the database
+JavaScript: Handling user interaction and fetching quotes from the JSON file

 Installation and Setup